tylermeyers351/CS50R-Final-Boats/README.md

   Each function includes custom documentation.

 - **Tests**: Unit tests are implemented for each of the functions.
 These tests can be run to ensure the functions are working correctly.
+- **Documentation**: Documentation for each function is provided in the 'man' folder.

 ## Visualizations

-The project generates several key visualizations to highlight important insights from the data:
+The project generates several key visualizations to highlight important insights from the data (see the graphs folder for corresponding code):

 - **Fatalities by Water Condition**: Most fatalities occur on calm water, followed by choppy and rough waters.
 - **Fatalities by Day**: A higher number of fatalities happen on weekends.
 - **Fatalities by Event Type**: Capsizing, flooding/swamping, and collisions with fixed objects are common causes of fatalities.
-- **Alcohol-Related Fatalities**: Alcohol is the leading cause of boating-related fatalities.
+- **Fatalities by Cause**: Alcohol is the leading cause of boating-related fatalities.

-These visualizations are saved as PNG files and can be used to visually explore trends in the data.
+These visualizations are saved as PNG files in the 'graphs' folder and can be used to visually explore trends in the data.

 ## Conclusion